Scaling In and Scaling Out in Cloud Firewall for AWS Auto Scaling Groups

 Creates a Secure Internal Communication (SIC

 Secure Internal Communication.
 The Check Point proprietary mechanism with which Check Point computers that run Check Point software authenticate each other over SSL, for secure communication.
-This authentication is based on the certificates issued by the ICA on a Check Point Management Server.) channel with these Security Gateway instances. -
+This authentication is based on the certificates issued by the ICA on a Check Point Management Server.) channel with these Cloud Firewall Gateway instances. -

 Makes the necessary changes to the Security and Network Address Translation (NAT) policies.